InnovativeInventor/InnovativeInventor/README.md

 # Max Fan
 👋 I love to hack, make, and create!
-I'm a senior at Choate Rosemary Hall (a high school) and president of Choate Programming Union, a club that aims to foster a love of programming amongst all students.
+I'm a senior at Choate Rosemary Hall (a high school) and president of [Choate Programming Union](https://github.com/ChoateProgrammingUnion), a club that aims to foster a love of programming amongst all students.
 I'm also an amateur radio operator ([general class](http://www.arrl.org/ham-radio-licenses)) – my callsign is KC1LTV.
-I mainly focus on crypto/security related things, although I have a lot of interests.
+I mainly focus on crypto/security related things, although I have a variety of other interests.

 Here are several of my more interesting recent open-source projects (in no particular order):
 ### 🔑 Cryptography and Security